AdaGold/task-list-front-end/project-docs/wave-04.md

 **Learn Topics: useEffect and Calling APIs required for this wave**

 In Wave 04 we will add the [`axios`](https://github.com/axios/axios) library to our project.
 We will use this library to make a request to our API to get the list of tasks.
+For this wave you should make sure that that you are on the `main` branch.

 When the user deletes or updates a task we will make calls to the API to update the list of tasks.